trenskow/TWLAPI/README.md

     	"country": "DK"
     }

-Filters and authentication tokens are added to requests using query string.
+> **Remark:** Filters and authentication tokens are added to requests using query string.

 ## HTTP Status Codes